-Life Insurance For Diabetics
+Life Insurance for Diabetics

 If you are somebody who has been diagnosed with diabetes of either type, your insurer will require a lot of information from you about how you treat the condition.
 It is likely that they will ask you to take part in a medical examination before you sign up.

-If you can provide your insurer with regular reports on how you are controlling your condition, your premiums will be considerably lower.
+If you can provide your insurer with regular reports on how you are controlling your condition, your diabetes life insurance premiums will be considerably lower.
 Sending medical reports and blood sugar levels are some of the things that your insurer may ask you to send to them in order to reduce your prices.

 Both Type 1 and Type 2 diabetes can impact life insurance policies, but they may do so in different ways due to the distinctions in their nature and management.